How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 Certificate of Registration

-A lot of service is given when you need to register at the Bureau of Internal Revenue (BIR).
-The security guards and the employees at the reception desk are ready for any form you need and will give you the initial guidance for the registration process.
-You just need to properly fill in the necessary forms and pay the required fees.
-Once the right forms are filled out and the required fees are paid, a Certificate of Registration will be issued after a waiting period of several days to a week.
+A lot of service is given when you register at the Bureau of Internal Revenue (BIR).
+The security guards and the employees at the reception desk are ready to help for any form you need.
+Some even give initial guidance for the registration process.
+All that is needed is to properly fill up forms and pay the required fees.
+Once the right forms are filled up and the required fees are paid, a Certificate of Registration will be issued after a waiting period of several days to a week.
 All the necessary tax information you need to know, and the schedules to pay for your business taxes, are printed in that BIR Certificate of Registration.

-With your Certificate of Registration secured, you can apply for the Authority to Print.
+With your Certificate of Registration secured, next step is to apply for the Authority to Print.
 This is the authority to have your invoices printed by an authorized printer.
 Prior to the year , there was an expiry of five years for all business receipts and invoices.
 Now there is none.

-Whatever your form of business (sole proprietor, one-person corporation, partnership, or corporation), an organized accounting system is important.
+Whatever business entity was registered (sole proprietor, one-person corporation, partnership, or corporation), an organized accounting system is important.
 You can contract an accountant or have one of your hired employees study it through free or paid webinars given by Philippine Institute of Certified Public Accountants (PICPA) in partnership with the Polytechnic University of the Philippines.
 PICPA has offered an "Accounting for Non-Accountants" (AFNA) program in the past, which is free and covers topics from business transactions to taxation.

-If you need to hire workers, you can ask for advice from your local branch of the Department of Labor and Employment (DOLE).
+If you need to hire workers, you can ask advice from your local branch of the Department of Labor and Employment (DOLE).
+If your chosen business entity is BMBE, you are not obligated to follow the minimum wage.
+This and other privileges are part of the BMBE entity.

 Tips from Rosauro's Legacy Archive

 All government agencies mentioned above are on Facebook, X (Twitter), and LinkedIn.
-If you have an account in any of these three social media networks, you can easily update on any news relevant to your Philippine MSME.
-You can also update on banks and corporations where the industry of your business is networked.
+You can easily update on any news relevant to your business entity.

-Be aware of the schedules of your tax obligations.
-Failure to pay on time incurs penalty fees.
-Tax compliance is a must in all types of businesses - Micro, Small, Medium, or Large.
+Be aware of schedules and your business entity's tax obligations.
+Failure to pay on time incurs a penalty.
+Tax compliance is a must in all types of Enterprises - Micro, Small, Medium, or Large.

 Summary